lemrey/sdk-nrf/samples/matter/lock/README.rst

 * ``debug`` -- Debug version of the application - can be used to enable additional features for verifying the application behavior, such as logs or command-line shell.
 * ``release`` -- Release version of the application - can be used to enable only the necessary application functionalities to optimize its performance.
 * ``thread_wifi_switched`` -- Debug version of the application with the ability to :ref:`switch between Thread and Wi-Fi network support <matter_lock_sample_wifi_thread_switching>` in the field - can be used for the nRF5340 DK with the nRF7002 EK shield attached.
-* ``no_dfu`` -- Debug version of the application without Device Firmware Upgrade feature support - can be used for the nRF52840 DK, nRF5340 DK, nRF7002 DK, and nRF21540 DK.
+* ``no_dfu`` -- Debug version of the application without Device Firmware Upgrade feature support - can be used for the nRF52840 DK, nRF5340 DK, nRF7002 DK, nRF54H20 PDK, and nRF21540 DK.

 .. note::
     `Selecting a build type`_ is optional.